by Joy Thierry Llewellyn

 The float plane has landed and taxied toward us, the pilot cutting the engine even before the right pontoon gently nudges the dock.
 Cree guides Dion, Ronnie, and their families are waiting on the shore, the men stoic, the women giggling, the children running around and getting in everyone’s way though no-one seems to mind.
-My father ties the plane to a wooden post and very quickly, food boxes and 35 gallon gas tanks are being unloaded, the space quickly filled again with outgoing guests and their luggage.
+My father ties the plane to a wooden post, and very quickly, food boxes and 35-gallon gas tanks are unloaded, the space soon filled again with outgoing guests and their luggage.
 Within thirty minutes, Dion is releasing the ropes that held the plane to the dock as my father and brother push against the plane’s tailfin, helping it head out onto the choppy water.
-I grab the incoming canvas mail bag and run up the short path to our cabin, shove open the door, step over the cat, and empty the bag onto my bottom bunk bed.
+I grab the incoming canvas mailbag and run up the short path to our cabin, shove open the door, step over the cat, and empty the bag onto my bottom bunk bed.

 Yanking on the string lets me unfold the cardboard flaps and expose two weeks worth of reading: three non-fiction books for my father, three best sellers for my mother, and six “age appropriate” books for my brother and me.
 In our Northern Quebec bush world, minus electricity and television, where the short-wave radio only works late at night—and not at all if there are northern lights—books remain our main source of evening relaxation after the day’s chores and card games are done.

-I reach in, touching Upper Forth at Malory Towers, Born Free, The Looking Glass War, Tai-Pan.
-I hear my father yelling to me to help carry food boxes up to the kitchen.
+I reach in, touching Upper Fourth at Malory Towers, Born Free, The Looking Glass War, Tai-Pan.
+I hear my father yelling at me to help carry food boxes up to the kitchen.
 Reluctantly, I close the flaps.

 But even as I hold the story of Elsa the lioness in my hands I know I’ll read my books too quickly, leaving me no choice but to move on from Joy Adamson and Enid Blyton to my parents’ Le Carré and Clavell.
 Twelve unread books that will let me dream of the day when I can live in a boarding school instead of this cabin, pat a lion instead of swat a mosquito, and eat ice cream and fresh peaches any time I want.